 BT: How do you find traveling solo?

 Bohunka: I love it.
 Especially for surfer girls, it is very easy and fun.
 Firstly as surfers very often travel on their own, they are very open and friendly.
 So if I paddle out to the line-up on the first day, I say to everyone, “Hi, how are you?
 Where are you from?” …And the same day I am going to a party with them in the evening.
 So I am never alone.
 On the other hand, for my project, it is good to be on my own, as locals are much more open when seeing someone traveling solo.

 BT: Have you experienced any tough situations?

 Bohunka: Nearly not at all.
 I usually try to respect regular “safety rules”.
-I do not go outside in the night on my own on risky places, I respect the local dress code, I try to book flight tickets so that I get to the new place in the day time.
+I do not go outside at night on my own in risky places, I respect the local dress code, I try to book flight tickets so that I get to the new place in the daytime.

-Otherwise locals are usually very helpful.
-Especially when seeing girl traveling solo.
+Otherwise, locals are usually very helpful.
+Especially when seeing a girl traveling solo.
 I’ve been approached a few times for sexual “offers”, but I have found a firm “NO, thank you” was always respected.

 BT: You mentioned that surfing and traveling changed your life completely.
 How?

 Bohunka: Yes, it “ruined” it completely, ha ha!
 But seriously, while I left my steady and well-paid job, I have taken complete responsibility for my life, and traveling and meeting loads of new, inspiring people has really broadened my horizons.
 If I write everything about how surfing and traveling have changed my life, it would take an entire article and it would be an extremely long one.

 I think traveling is the best education ever.
 It is like a school where everything is very interesting, exciting and useful for your life.
 It’s also unlike any traditional school as travel actually even refutes lots of stuff we are taught.